fire1

 How we do it

-• Each group of ten participants, led by two trained facilitators, meets weekly or biweekly for ten gatherings 90 minutes in length.
+• Each group of ten participants, led by two trained facilitators, meets weekly or biweekly for seven gatherings 90 minutes in length.

-• These ten meetings allow for the beginnings of respectful relationships, which the TRC stresses is the basis of reconciliation.
+• These seven meetings allow for the beginnings of respectful relationships, which the TRC stresses is the basis of reconciliation.

 • The participants sit in a circle, providing greater opportunities for sharing and being respectful of traditional Indigenous values and customs.